 After we have the mesh we start to go through the Model menu from the top to bottom.
-In the Setup we choose things related to the whole simulation.
-The steady-state simulation is carried out in 2-dimensional cartesian coordinates, which are also the defaults.
-The coupled system converges unfortunately quite slowly and hence we need to increase the number of maximum iterations.
+In the Setup we choose things related to the whole simulation such as file names, time stepping, constants etc. The simulation is carried out in 2-dimensional cartesian coordinates.
+2nd order bdf time-stepping method is selected with 200 steps and we want the total simulation time to be 8 seconds.

 '''

+Model

 Setup

-Simulation Type = Steady state
+Simulation Type = Transient

-Coordinate system = Cartesian

-Steady state max. iter = 100
+Steady state max. iter = 1

+Time Stepping Method = bdf

 '''